virajbhartiya/RecallOS/extension/INSTALLATION.md

 ---

-**Note**: This is a testnet version of RecallOS.
+**Note**: This is a development version of RecallOS.
 The extension is still in development and may have bugs or incomplete features.
 Use at your own discretion and report any issues you encounter.